bibihomevue/wiki.feranet.fr/docs/index.md

 ## Setup

-You can run this project locally by following these steps:
+You can run this project locally by following these steps

 ```sh
 git clone https://github.com/Fl0wyn/wiki.feranet.fr.git